geosteffanov/udemy-python-fullstack-webdev/README.md

 # A List of All Topics Covered For Now
-1. HTML Level One - finished
+1. HTML Level One
 	- basic tagging
 	- lists
 	- divs and spans
 	- attributes
 	- assessment
-2. HTML Level Two - finished
+2. HTML Level Two
 	- tables
 	- forms basics
 	- forms and labels